iampushkar/project-dnf/README.md

-# 📚 Readvengers

-A dynamic web application to track and manage your learning resources for technical interviews and skill development.
+# ReadVengers - AI-Powered Reading Revolution 🚀

+This project was developed with the assistance of AI (GitHub Copilot), showcasing the potential of human-AI collaboration in creating innovative solutions.

+## Purpose
+ReadVengers is designed to make reading more engaging and interactive, transforming how we consume and share written content.

 ## Features

-- 🔍 Search and filter resources by company, topic, type, and difficulty
-- 📊 Track your progress with visual statistics
-- 📱 Responsive design for desktop and mobile
+- 📱 Responsive design for all devices
-- 🏷️ Filter by multiple categories
-- 📈 View progress by topic
+- 🌙 Dark/Light mode toggle
+- 📚 Book recommendations
+- 💬 Interactive reading experience
-- ⏱️ Recent completions tracking
+- 🎯 Progress tracking
+- 🤖 AI-assisted development

 ## Tech Stack
 - HTML5
-- CSS3 (with Flexbox/Grid)
+- CSS3 (with modern animations)
-- Vanilla JavaScript
+- JavaScript
-- GitHub Pages for deployment
+- GitHub Pages/Netlify for deployment

+## Development
+This project embraces the "Done Not Perfect" (DNF) philosophy, focusing on shipping functional features quickly and iterating based on user feedback.

 ## Getting Started